suncoast-devs/handbook/lessons/career-looking/questions-you-should-ask-during-an-interview.md

 ### Continued learning

-- Does the company provide access to udemy, Pluralsight or other sites for continuing education?
+- Does the company provide access to Udemy, Pluralsight, or other sites for continuing education?
 - If the company doesn't provide access, is there a learning fund available?
-- If not a learning fund, can I be reimbursed if I buy courses on udemy?
+- If not a learning fund, can I be reimbursed if I buy courses on Udemy?

 ## Work